-Policy for Handling Students Called to Active Duty
+Policy For Handling Students Called to Active Duty

 Millersville University will make every effort to assist students who are called to active military duty.
 When a student is notified of military duty, he or she should contact the Registrar's Office immediately in person, by email or by phone 717-871-5005.
 The Registrar's Office will coordinate procedures for arranging a leave of absence, receiving refunds, and returning to the University upon completion of the military assignment.
-The Registrar's Office will also notify the student's instructors, the Bursar's Office, Financial Aid and Housing of the student's status.
+The Registrar's Office will also notify the student's instructors, the Office of Student Accounts, Financial Aid and Housing of the student's status.
 Students must provide a copy of their military orders in order to request a leave of absence for military reasons.

 Please note that the policy applies to all undergraduate and graduate Millersville students, including both degree seeking and non-degree students.
 Additional details about registration and financial procedures are available on the Registrar's Office website.